BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

       - Servers that have been stored manually.
     - *Official servers* shown in blue
       - Public servers hosted by BearWare.dk.
-    - *Public servers* shown in green
-      - Public servers made available by BearWare.dk based on location and language.
     - *Unofficial servers* show in orange
       - Public servers made available by TeamTalk users who host their own server.